 Our audit committee consists of Messrs.
-Ribar, Ritchie and VanLunsen, with Mr. Ribar serving as Chair.
+Ribar, Ritchie and VanLunsen and Ms. Rosenband, with Mr. Ribar serving as Chair.
 Our audit committee oversees our corporate accounting and financial reporting process, internal accounting and financial controls and audits of our financial statements.
-Our audit committee also evaluates the independent auditor's qualifications, independence and performance; engages and provides for the compensation of the independent auditor; establishes the policies and procedures for the retention of the independent auditor to perform any proposed permissible non-audit services; reviews our annual audited financial statements; reviews our critical accounting policies, our disclosure controls and procedures and internal controls over financial statements; oversees our financial risk assessment and management programs; reviews our information security and technology risks (including cybersecurity), including our information security and risk management programs; and reviews related person transactions that are required to be disclosed under Item 404 of Regulation S-K. Our board of directors has determined that each of our audit committee members meets the requirements for independence and financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
+Our audit committee also evaluates the independent auditor's qualifications, independence and performance; engages and provides for the compensation of the independent auditor; establishes the policies and procedures for the retention of the independent auditor to perform any proposed permissible non-audit services; reviews our annual audited financial statements; reviews our critical accounting policies, our disclosure controls and procedures and internal controls over financial reporting; discusses with management and the independent auditor the results of the annual audit and the reviews of our quarterly unaudited financial statements; oversees our financial risk assessment and management programs; reviews our information security and technology risks (including cybersecurity), including our information security and risk management programs; and reviews related person transactions that are required to be disclosed under Item 404 of Regulation S-K. Our board of directors has determined that each of our audit committee members meets the requirements for independence and financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 Our board of directors has determined that each of Messrs.
-Ribar, Ritchie and VanLunsen is an audit committee financial expert as defined under the applicable rules and regulations of the SEC.
+Ribar, Ritchie, VanLunsen and Ms. Rosenband are audit committee financial experts as defined under the applicable rules and regulations of the SEC.